 Everyone desires to know whether the product they want to build will be successful.
 No one wants to spend months & dollars working on a product to see it ultimately fail – everyone wants product success.
 When we speak about this topic, we’re not just talking about startup business products necessarily.
 We work with many different startups as well as established, older companies looking to modernize their companies with technology products.
 However, we find it interesting that older companies have the same fear of product failure as startups do.

 We’ve worked hard to build an approach to software development that we believe answers this most pressing question inherently.
 Each solution is different in our world, but there are some common key indicators that predict success pretty accurately.

 You have a firm definition of product success.

 Success means different things to different organizations.
-One company’s product success looks like a new revenue stream, for another, it looks like a long overdue streamlining of an internal process.
+One company’s product success might be a new revenue stream, but for another, it’s the streamlining of an internal process.
 Defining what success looks like and determining how you’ll measure it is foundational to any build.

 The problem/opportunity is big enough to warrant building a solution.

 This is always the very next step.
 Without a problem to solve or an opportunity to realize, product development doesn’t stand a chance next to the hundreds of other priorities in an organization.
 It will be shelved immanently.
 If the problem is real, a handful of people agree on the problem being real and the problem’s business and financial impact can be measured, this makes a good case for building product.